laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 ## todo list

 Things that could be improved in the future:
+- grub configuration includes all local drives from my local PC, this should be limited to only the newly generated device.
 - For msdos partitioning the 'boot' flag is not set.
+(No real problem.)
 - Check if the partioning is aligned properly.
 - Easy switching to Debian unstable.
 - Compile own kernel for armhf.